-This website is designed to give those new – or relatively new – to Irish music on the mandolin a chance to hear how the tunes sound played to a reasonable standard on a reasonably good mandolin.
+This website is designed to give those new – or relatively new – to Irish music on the mandolin a chance to hear how the tunes sound played to a reasonably acceptable standard on a reasonably good mandolin.

 With a few exceptions, the tunes are each played once through.
 I’ve aimed to play the tunes “straight”, with very little ornamentation, so that the listener can – hopefully – get a feel for the rhythm and the melody quickly.

-That process of playing tunes with very little ornamentation is quite difficult.
+That process of playing tunes with very little ornamentation and a very steady (for which read quite slow) speed is quite difficult.
 Over the years I have attempted to strip out ornamentation from my playing.
 For several reasons.
-The primary reason, however, is that some players – and not just mandolinists (oh no, not by a long chalk!) – overuse ornamentation to the extent that the tune almost becomes secondary to their prowess on their instrument.
+The primary reason, however, is that some players – and not just mandolinists (not by a long chalk!) – then to overuse ornamentation (in my humble opinion, your mileage may vary) to the extent that the tune almost becomes secondary to their prowess on their instrument.
 This really came home to me a few weeks ago when I was sitting beside a very accomplished fiddler.
-Although I knew a good number of the tunes she started, I found it difficult to identify them because she seemed to want to “roll” every phrase.
+Although I knew a good number of the tunes she started, I found it difficult to identify most of them because she seemed to want to “roll” every phrase.
 I could only really ID the tune when someone more astute than me picked up on it and started to play it “straight”.
 Just my tuppence worth; feel free to disagree!

 I don’t claim to be the best mandolinist in the world.
 I reached my skill plateau a long time ago.
 However what I lack in skill, I hope I make up for in enthusiasm.